 Yes, there is a newly developed interest in small A-frame homes and cabins.
 This type of home first made an appearance in American architecture in the 1930s when architect R.M.
 Schindler designed a lakeside cabin for a client in California.
 The new trend didn’t take off until 1955 when an A-frame house designed by Andrew Geller popped up in the seaside village of Sagaponack, NY.

 Geller is best known for his freelance iconic mid-century beach house architecture along the coasts of New York, New Jersey, and Connecticut.
 His 1955 Elizabeth Reese House, built-in Sagaponack, New York, was widely publicized and is credited with propelling the A-frame structure into mainstream American culture.

-A-frame houses are now a popular style of vacation homes located near nature.
+A-frame houses are now a popular style of a vacation home located near nature.
 Beach homes, ski chalets, and mountain cabins frequently feature the A-frame style because they are often likened to the shape of a tent, which allows homeowners to feel like they’re “camping” even when they are indoors.

 If you are a fan of A-Frame tiny homes and small cabin plans try this wonderful book:

-Here is an excellent guide that will help the beginner to get the grasp of the main tasks related to the process of building your very own A-frame small house or a cabin.
+Here is an excellent guide that will help the beginner to get a grasp of the main tasks related to the process of building your very own A-frame small house or a cabin.